-The land use that best describes the proposed commercial cottages is "Recreational Homes", as shown in Table 1 and Table 2.
+The ITE codes of the land use, which closely describe the proposed commercial cottages, are presented in Table 1 and Table 2.
+Also, Table 1 and Table 2 show the average trip generation rates for the land use for both the AM and the PM peaks of the adjacent street and of the generator (i.e. the proposed cottages) and the percentages of entering and exiting vehicles.
+The land use that best describes the proposed commercial cottages is "Recreational Homes", as shown in Table 1, Table 2, and Table 3.
 Since the owner is proposing to construct a residential home, the land use for "Single-Family Detached Housing has also been considered.
 It is acknowledged that the proposed development includes a planned dry-slip boathouse, however, it is also understood that the boathouse is to provide water access to the owner only and not intended for commercial use (i.e. attracting boat traffic or potential transients wanting to launch boats on a daily basis).
-Accordingly, the boathouse has not been considered as a road traffic generator for the purposes of this study.
+Accordingly, the boathouse has not been considered as a road traffic generator for the purposes of this study